FuelLabs/fuel-docs/src/glossary.md

 ## Predicate

 A predicate is a pure function that can return true or false, and is sent inside a transaction as bytecode and checked at transaction validity time.
 If it evaluates to `false` the transaction will not be processed, and no gas will be used.
-If it evaluates to `true`, any coins belonging to the address equal to the root of the predicate bytecode may be spent by the transaction.
+If it evaluates to `true`, any coins belonging to the address equal to the Merkle root of the predicate bytecode may be spent by the transaction.

 ## Private Key